bors-ng-test-org/test_repo/README.md

 # test_repo

-Last done on 11 Aug 2017 two time
+Last done on 14 Aug 2017 one time

-This change should not show up in the PR?